snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/custom-implementations/index.md

 select ...
 ```

 You would most probably need to touch the `paths` and `conversions` cte to adjust how your data is getting processed incrementally from your custom sources.
-The `string_aggs` cte joins them into a stringified path of the user journeys / conversion.
-These stings are then converted to `arrays` in the subsequent cte.
+The `string_aggs` cte creates the individual paths the user travelled through to get to the conversion.
+These path strings are then converted to `arrays` in the subsequent cte.

 After that there is a separate macro called `transform_paths` that is being called to provide the sql for the path transformations.
-It is quite complex, uses generative sql based on the path transformation array provided as a variable to generate specific cts as they are required to simplify the paths for easier comparative analysis.
+It is quite complex, we would not be recommending to overwrite these.

 After that the macro just selects the final paths_to_conversion data that will be used for the incremental update for a given run for this derived table.